 If you still run Windows XP on your computer, you are one among many whose choice of security software depends in large part on your computer's processing power — and, thus, on its age.
 If you have a fairly new Windows PC with top specs, our top anti-virus products Bitdefender Antivirus Plus or Kaspersky Anti-Virus make good choices.
 But if you have an older computer, with minimal RAM and processing speed, consider the quick and nimble F-Secure Antivirus.
 For more information about malware and internet security software, see our articles about the best antivirus for Windows XP.

 We reviewed the top virus protection software for Windows XP to find the products that provide reliable malware detection and removal.
-We also considered resource usage and the minimum hardware requirements needed to run the antivirus software successfully.
-When you consider which security software to choose for protecting your Windows XP computer, analyze the level of security you require as well as the percentage of system resources that you're willing to sacrifice in order for it to run effectively.
+In ranking software, we also considered resource usage and the minimum hardware requirements needed to run the antivirus software successfully.
+When choosing among security software options for your Windows XP computer, you should look at both the level of security you need and the amount of system resources you're willing to sacrifice for your security software to run effectively..

 Antivirus software for Windows XP runs lighter than full internet security suites, and it isn’t loaded with extra tools that may bog down your PC's performance.
-However, the programs in our review provide all the security you need to confidently peruse the internet, enjoy chat conversations and view media.
+However, the programs in our review provide security to surf the internet, enjoy chat conversations and view media.